Choose Your Language Preference!

 emissions and fuel economy, as well as the ability to fine tune each

-cylinder individually, then the MS3/MS3X system is the way to go.
+cylinder individually, then the MS3 system is the way to go.

 There is generally no significant performance difference with a sequential system

-over a batch system, there can be minor emissions and fuel economy
+over a batch system unless you use individual cylinder tuning.
+There can be minor emissions and fuel economy

 Is the MegaSquirt Engine Management System just for making more power?